pcardotatgit/XDR_demo_-_create_incident_from_apache_log_threat_analysis/README.md

 That means that in this project we decide to promote to XDR Incident only one detected Threat.

 Incident promotion is done when we create the resulting file into the **def generate_text_file()** function of the **1-analyse_log.py** script.
-So this is really another step that happen only when partner matching search is done into the whole log file.
+So this is really another step that happen only after partner matching search is done into the whole log file.

-In this part of the code, we pass the list of the malicious IP addresse to the **create_json_observables()** function which create the JSON payloads for observables, target and observable_relationships.
+In this part of the code, we pass the list of the malicious IP addresse to the **create_json_observables()** function which create the JSON payloads for observables and observable_relationships.
+Regarding the target JSON payload, as we only have one target ( the webe server ) and we know it I decided to declare it into static variable.

+The next step is to pass these payloads as argument to the **def create_sighting_object(xid,title,observables,targets,observable_relationships,confidence,description,source,tlp,severity)** function of the **1-analyse_log.py** script.
+This is where we link the main script to the **create_XDR_incident.py** script which is dedicated to XDR Incident creation.